-- 1. Ensure that each officer(s) hired with TRGP-Hire funding will be subject to a background investigation to reduce the risk of hiring officers with past convictions of domestic violence, sexual assault, and other serious crimes; - 2.
-Notify the COPS Office upon completion of the background investigation for each officer hired under the TRGP-Hire award; and - 3.
-Cooperate with the COPS Office and provide updates on the status of background investigations upon request.
+Recipients agree to ensure that each officer(s) hired with TRGP- Hire funding will be subject to a background investigation, notify the COPS Office upon completion of the background investigation for each officer hired under the award, and cooperate with the COPS Office and provide updates on the status of background investigations upon request.
+2 C.F.R. § 200.207